-Our sponsor has committed, pursuant to a written agreement, to purchase up to an aggregate of 4,000,000 private placement warrants (or up to 4,400,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of Class A common stock at \$11.50 per share, at a price of \$1.50 per warrant, or \$6,000,000 in the aggregate (or \$6,600,000 if the underwriters' overallotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
-In the event that the Deerfield Funds purchase up to 5,000,000 units in this offering, the number of private placement warrants to be purchased by our sponsor will be reduced pro rata to account for the corresponding reduction in underwriting discounts payable upon completion of this offering.
-If the Deerfield Funds purchase such 5,000,000 units, the sponsor will purchase 3,333,334 private placement warrants (or 3,733,334 if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$5,000,000 (or \$5,600,000 if the underwriters' overallotment option is exercised in full).
-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$200 million (or \$230.0 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
+Our sponsor has committed, pursuant to a written agreement, to purchase an private placement warrants (or [aggregate of [warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of Class A common stock at \$11.50 per share, at a price of \$1.50 per warrant, or \$[] in the aggregate (or \$ [] if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$150 million (or \$172.5 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the private placement warrants will expire worthless.
 The private placement warrants will be non-redeemable for cash and exercisable on a cashless basis so long as they are held by their initial purchasers or their permitted transferees (except as described below under "Principal Stockholders-Transfers of Founder Shares and Private Placement Warrants").
 If the private placement warrants are held by holders other than their initial purchasers or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.